arashnm80/arashnm80.github.io/handbook/no-time-for-caution.md

 > This life, this year, this year, this second
 ![this-life-this-day-this-day-this-second](../../assets/this-life-this-day-this-day-this-second.jpg)

-> [My](../i-dentity) time is limited, I'm not gonna waste it living someone else’s life.

 > I won't get rich by renting out my time.

 ### Time Travel